SunsetFi/simply-openapi/readme.md

 - Parameters and bodies will be validated against their schema.
 If the schema doesn't match, your method will not be called and the appropriate error will be returned
 - Parameters and bodes will be coerced to the schema.
 The schema type indicates a number?
 If the parameter is a valid number, it will be casted before being forwarded to the controller.
 Your body schema includes default values?
 Those defaults will be populated.
-- [TODO] Response contracts are still contracts!
+- Response contracts are still contracts!
 Optional support is provided for validating all outgoing data to ensure your service is responding with what it is documented as responding.
 This can be enforced in development, and log warnings in production.

 This is in contrast to many other controller libraries, that try to generate openapi spec ad-hoc from the controllers and do not make an effort to enforce compliance.